dross1-dross1/ytdlp/README.md

 - Optional auth: `.netrc` for YouTube/Google login if needed by yt-dlp

 ### 3) Installation (step-by-step)
+The steps are aligned between Windows and Linux as much as possible.

 Windows PowerShell:
 ```powershell
 # 1) Clone the repository